lcod-team/lcod-resolver/README.md

 LCOD compose that reads an `lcp.toml` descriptor and emits an `lcp.lock`.
-The workflow tolerates missing resolver configuration by falling back to an empty `sources` map and surfacing a warning in the resulting lockfile. `lcod://tooling/resolver@0.1.0` is defined in `compose.yaml` alongside the package manifest `lcp.toml`, and delegates descriptor/config/lock boilerplate to the internal helper components shipped under `components/internal/*` (`lcod://resolver/internal/load-descriptor@1`, etc.).
+The workflow tolerates missing resolver configuration by falling back to an empty `sources` map and surfacing a warning in the resulting lockfile. `lcod://tooling/resolver@0.1.0` is defined in `compose.yaml` alongside the package manifest `lcp.toml`, and delegates descriptor/config/cache/dependency steps to the internal helper components under `components/internal/*`.

 ## Layout